taxicat1/taxicat1.github.io/hash6432shift_inversion.md

 }
 {% endhighlight %}

+This code can churn through every single possible preimage for a given hash in about ~19 minutes.
+If you want to play with the C code, [here is a download to the file](inv_hash6432_shift.c).

 ## Improvements to the function
-The original hash function could be improved drastically by applying the C(i) + i structure mentioned at the start, like so:
+The original hash function could be improved drastically by applying the $C(i) + i$ structure mentioned at the start, like so:

 {% highlight c %}
 uint32_t hash6432shift(uint64_t key) {